RaspberryPiFoundation/weather-station-www/README.md

   - `http://192.168.0.10/demo/csv.php`

   Your browser will offer you a CSV file download which will contain a complete dump of all data in the MySQL database.
-It is also possible to specify a data range to select records for inclusion in the CSV file.
+1. It is also possible to specify a data range to select records for inclusion in the CSV file.
 This is done by specifying a `from` and or `to` parameter on the query string.

   The date format is: `"YYYY-MM-DD HH:MM:SS"`.
 Time parameters must be enclosed in double quotes.
 For example:

   - `http://192.168.0.10/demo/csv.php?from="2014-01-01"`
   - `http://192.168.0.10/demo/csv.php?to="2014-12-31 23:59:59"`
   - `http://192.168.0.10/demo/csv.php?from="2014-01-01"&to="2015-01-01 12:00:00"`

+  If you leave out the `from` and `to` parameters (as in the previous step) then it does a complete dump of all data in the MySQL database.